lgong6g/Emulated_inference_shear_i3PCF/README.md

-# Emulated inference shear i3PCF
+# Emulated inference shear integrated 3-point correlation function
 Codes that used in producing all results in the paper of emulation based inference of shear integrated 3-point correlation function (3PCF) which is based on the works: https://ui.adsabs.harvard.edu/abs/2021MNRAS.506.2780H/abstract and https://ui.adsabs.harvard.edu/abs/2022MNRAS.515.4639H/abstract

 The code includes two major parts: